This article originally appeared on VICE Canada.

 Fentanyl, a powerful painkiller that is 100 times stronger than morphine or 40 times stronger than heroin, produces "a feeling of peace and relaxes the whole body," Wasson explains.
 It was that high her brother sought when he died of an overdose in 2014.

-In the "Chemical Valley" city of Sarnia, Ontario—a border town which sits about 100 kilometres north of Detroit—Fentanyl abuse is a serious problem according to police and medical officials.
+In the "Chemical Valley" city of Sarnia, Ontario—a border town which sits about 100 kilometers north of Detroit—fentanyl abuse is a serious problem according to police and medical officials.
 The local death rate is four times the provincial average.

 According to Wasson, her brother David used to get the drug by abusing legit channels.
 A friend's father had a prescription, but didn't need it and "basically lied to the doctor," she told VICE.
 The father gave the patches to his own son to sell.
 The going rate is anywhere from $150–$400 a patch—and if someone is on social assistance in Ontario their prescription is paid for, so the money they'd get on the black market is "pure profit," according to Wasson.
 Even the used patches have quite a bit of value, as the residue can amount to more than half the total dosage, according to Howell.